nishantpawar90/CloudCover/com.cldcvr/ReadMeFirst.txt

 Result
 For quicker view of result, the emailable-report.html file is available at root directory.
+If the suite is executed then the results can be found out at test-output folder.